THOMASELOVE/500-classes-2024/class03/README.md

 4. Schematics for other Propensity Methods in “simple” studies
 5. An Introduction to The SUPPORT / Right Heart Catheterization Study
 6. Lab 1 (How did it go?)
-    - The Answer Sketch for Lab 1 will be posted to our Shared Google Drive.
+    - The Answer Sketch for Lab 1 will be posted to our Shared Google Drive **by class time**.

 ## References from Today's Class